Abelian instances of nonabelian symplectic reduction: Examples II: A class of metabelian nilpotent groups

 Carnot groups constitute a fundamental subclass of nilpotent groups.
 In the framework of sub-Riemannian geometry, they play a role analogous to that of Euclidean spaces in Riemannian geometry, as the tangent space of a sub-Riemannian manifold carries the structure of a Carnot group, see \cite{gromov1996carnot} and also \cite{mitchell1985carnot,bellaiche1996tangent}.

-A more general class of nilpotent algebras consists of those which are positively gradable.
-A {\bf \textit{positive grading}} of a Lie algebra is a family $(\V_a)_{a \in \mathbb{N}}$ of linear subspaces of $\Lag$ with the property that only a finite number of the $\V_a$ are not the zero vector space, and
+A more general class of nilpotent Lie algebras consists of those that are positively gradable.
+A {\bf \textit{positive grading} }of a Lie algebra is a family $(\V_a)_{a \in \mathbb{N}}$ of linear subspaces of $\Lag$ with the property that only finitely many of them are nonzero, and such that the following conditions are satisfied:

-where $[\V_a,\V_b] \subset \V_{a+b}$ for all $a,b\in \mathbb{N}$.
-We say that a Lie algebra is {\bf \textit{positively gradable}} if there exists a positive grading of it.
+We say that a Lie algebra is {\bf \textit{positively gradable}} if it admits a positive grading.
 Every stratifiable algebra is positively gradable, but the converse is not true \cite{le2019besicovitch}.

-We say that a subspace $\V\subset \Lag$ is bracket generating if every vector in $\Lag$ can be written as a linear combination of a finite number, $k\geq 0$, of bracket iterations of elements in $\V$.
+A subspace $\V\subset \Lag$ is said to be {\bf \textit{ bracket generating }} if every vector in $\Lag$ can be written as a linear combination of a finite number, $k\geq 0$, of bracket iterations of elements in $\V$.
 A subspace $\V$ is bracket generating if and only if

 The {\bf \textit{rank}} of a positively gradable algebra is the dimension of the smallest bracket generating subspace.
 In particular, for Carnot groups, the first layer, $\V_1$, is bracket generating and the rank of the group is $\dim\V_1$.
 In \cite{Cornucopia}, Le Donne and Tripaldi classified, in terms of their dimension and their rank, the stratifiable Lie algebras of dimension up to 7, and the positive gradable Lie algebras of dimension up to 6 (see Table \ref{Table:examples}).